flexera-public/policy_templates/cost/flexera/cco/low_usage/README.md

 This policy template gathers spend, sliced by the user-specified cost dimension and going back the user-specified number of days, and reports on any values for that dimension whose spend is below a user-specified threshold.
 Optionally, the report can be emailed.

 The intended use of this policy template is to enable the user to quickly identify vendor accounts, services, Billing Centers, etc. whose low usage may indicate that it was being used for testing or other temporary purposes.
-For example, if the `Vendor Account Name` dimension is used, the report will contain a list of cloud vendor accounts (AWS accounts, Azure subscriptions, etc.) with low spend.
+For example, if the `Cloud Vendor Account Name` dimension is used, the report will contain a list of cloud vendor accounts (AWS accounts, Azure subscriptions, etc.) with low spend.
 In such cases, destroying the relevant resources may result in cost savings.

 ## Input Parameters